Xhynk/content-mask/readme.txt

 = Links Aren't Working with the Iframe Method =

-If your website is secured (with http://), make sure any links on the iframed page are secure as well, as most modern browsers don't allow insecure content (http://) to be loaded into a secure page.
+If your website is secured (with https://), make sure any links on the iframed page are secure as well, as most modern browsers don't allow insecure content (http://) to be loaded into a secure page or iframe.

 == Screenshots ==